 Matrix metering is also known as segmented metering.

 In a manual focus camera, the user has to adjust the focus of the lens by hand.
-Now, many cameras have autofocus feature.
+Now, many cameras have autofocus features.

-A Megabyte is the unit of the size of information or image data in a file or the capacity of a built in memory, a memory card, hard drive or disk.
-Abbreviated as Mbyte, MB or Mb, a megabyte is equivalent to 1,048,576 bytes.
+A Megabyte is the unit of the size of information or image data in a file or the capacity of a built-in memory, a memory card, a hard drive, or a disk.
+Abbreviated as Mbyte, MB, or Mb, a megabyte is equivalent to 1,048,576 bytes.

-Memory refers to the camera’s data or file storage capacity.
-Cameras may have built in or internal memories or memory cards or a combination of both.
+Memory refers to the camera’s data or files storage capacity.
+Cameras may have built-in or internal memories or memory cards or a combination of both.

 Microdrive is the registered trademark for a small, 1-inch hard drive from IBM and Hitachi.
-It is one of the types of memory cards for digital cameras.
-However, Microdrives are now considered obsolete having been replaced by solid-state Compact Flash cards
+It is one of the types of memory card for digital cameras.
+However, Microdrives are now considered obsolete having been replaced by solid-state Compact Flash cards.

-Moiré is the pattern of light and dark colors or bands created in portions of an image when two repetitive patterns of different orientation or frequency are layed over in an image.
+Moiré is the pattern of light and dark colors or bands created in portions of an image when two repetitive patterns of different orientations or frequencies are laid over in an image.